Deploy Azure File Sync

 - A registered server can support multiple server endpoints, however a sync group can only have one server endpoint per registered server at any given time.
 Other server endpoints within the sync group must be on different registered servers.

 To add a server endpoint, go to the newly created sync group and then select Add server endpoint.

-In the Add server endpoint pane, enter the following information to create a server endpoint:
+The Add server endpoint blade opens, enter the following information to create a server endpoint: